wbcmedia/wbcmedia.github.io/draft.md

 - Gideon hands Freddie a rubber chicken, and Mrs B gets the photo.

-**_Gideon_** : Oh, ain't that nice of him, you see, he didn't forget you, what an absolute gent.
+**_Gideon_** : Oh, ain't that nice of him?
+You see, he didn't forget you.
+What an absolute gent.
 Well that's all done and dusted then.
 Thank you gentlemen, don't want to keep you any longer than necessary.

 **_Barclay One_** : But we were promised cake